-Leadership is an important skill in any workplace.
+Leadership is an essential skill in any workplace.

-Being seen as a leader by your colleagues can help you advance your career, take on more responsibilities, and make a greater impact.
+Being seen as a leader by your colleagues can help you advance your career, take on more responsibilities, and make a more significant impact.

-But what does it really mean to be a leader at work?
+But what does it mean to be a leader at work?

-This guide will provide an overview of leadership in the workplace and give you tips on how to develop your leadership skills.
+This guide will provide an overview of workplace leadership and tips for developing leadership skills.

 What Does It Mean to Be a Leader at Work?

-Some key qualities of effective workplace leaders include:
+Some essential qualities of influential workplace leaders include:

-• Vision – Leaders have a clear idea of where they want to go and can articulate it to others.
+- Vision – Leaders know where they want to go and can articulate it to others.
 They think about the future direction of their team or organization.

 Background on Leadership in the Workplace

-As organizations grew larger, the need emerged for people who could guide teams, make decisions, and strategize beyond just day-to-day operations.
+As organizations expanded, the need emerged for people who could guide teams, make decisions, and strategize beyond day-to-day operations.

 Over decades, different leadership styles emerged – from autocratic to participative to servant leadership.